24900659/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 #Program to find the solution for the given linear equations.
 Developed by:Mohana K.V.S.L
 Register no:24900659
-#Program to find the solution for the given linear equations.
-#Developed by:
-#RegisterNumber:

 import numpy as np

 # Coefficients matrix A